Build your own ’50s-style vacation cabin (1958)

 The cost of the wood needed to make this built-in furniture is included in the price of the cabin.

 The architect, who made large glass areas a basic part of his plan, nevertheless realized that a certain amount of wall space is required for furniture, built-in or otherwise; he provided it, without sacrificing light, by placing a row of high windows across one end of the cabin.

 A hanging kerosene lamp provides illumination for this area until electricity is added.
 Another later addition might be one or more bunk houses to sleep children or guests.

 For the story of how bunk houses make the vacation cabin grow, including the cost of the lumber, plus the building story of the cabin itself and details about the plans, please [see below].

-How the cabin grows
+How the vacation cabin from the ’50s grows

 Bunk houses provide additional sleeping accommodations for the vacation cabin.
 Each unit, 8 feet by 12 feet, is large enough to contain a closet and four bunks.

 Cost of materials, including those for the bunks and closet, is $295 per house.
 The bunk houses repeat the lines of the cabin and, like it, are made of precut fir plywood except the glass doors, framing and supports.
 Placement of the bunk houses should be determined by the size and contour of your lot.